w3f/polkadot-wiki/docs/learn/learn-staking.md

 ---
-id: learn-staking
 title: Introduction to Staking
-sidebar_label: Introduction to Staking
-description: Overview of Staking and NPoS on Polkadot.
+description: Overview of staking and Nominated Proof-of-Stake (NPoS) in Polkadot, including validator selection, rewards, and security mechanisms.
-keywords: [staking, stake, nominate, nominating, NPoS, faq]
-slug: ../learn-staking
 ---

 <!-- MessageBox -->